naswa285/naswa-aurellia/README.md

 # naswa-aurellia
 Naswa has experience in organization and competition.
-Interested in Food Technology and Fashion.
+Interested in Engineering and Design